 Pte Alfred Leonard Parris (1889 – 1914)

 Southeast of the city of Mons, near Spiennes, a signalman nonchalantly makes his way along a railway line, occasionally stopping to light the trackside lamps, echoing the same routine he has carried out a hundred times before, only today something is different.
-The quiet summer’s evening had become restless, and his thoughts, as he proceeds along the tracks, are periodically interrupted by the occasional chink of metal striking the rails.
-Unknown to the signalman, huddled together on the other side of the railway line behind an embankment, were men of the 2nd Battalion Grenadier Guards, watching in astonishment as the man continued his work, seemingly unconcerned by the peril unfolding around him.
+The quiet summer’s evening had become restless, and his thoughts, as he proceeded along the tracks, were periodically interrupted by the occasional chink of metal striking the rails.
+Unknown to the signalman, huddled together on the other side of the railway line behind an embankment, were men of the 2nd Battalion Grenadier Guards, watching in astonishment as the man continues his work, seemingly unconcerned by the peril unfolding around him.

-Leonard was assigned to the 2nd Grenadier Guards, while Frederick was posted to the 3rd Battalion, both of which were based at Wellington Barracks.
-Within a month their younger brother Ernest would also enlist and joined the same regiment, although, like Frederick, he wouldn’t see overseas service until 1915.
+Leonard was mobilised for active service after Britain declared war on Germany in August 1914.
+Along with his older brother Frederick, who enlisted in 1908, he re-joined the battalion in London.
+However, their brother James had been discharged from the Army in 1913 for robbery and was serving 12 months of hard labour in prison.
+Leonard was assigned to the 2nd Grenadier Guards, while Frederick joined the 3rd Battalion – both at Wellington Barracks.
+Within a month, their younger brother Ernest would also enlist and join the same regiment, although, like Frederick, he wouldn’t see overseas service until 1915.

 On 12 August 1914, Queen Alexandra waved off the 2nd Grenadiers as they marched out of the barracks towards Nine Elms, where they entrained for Southampton Docks.
 Leonard left England at 8:00 pm and sailed with his unit for France on board the Cawdor Castle.
 Tucked away in the tunic pocket of every man who boarded a troop ship that evening was a message from Lord Kitchener that read: